Protection from Several Cardiovascular and Neurological Diseases

 Children are more at risk from CT scan radiation for two reasons: 1) Their smaller body mass, and 2) Their longer life expectancy allows more time for cancers to develop from any radiation exposure.

-AmiGuard CT™ is the first pharmaceutical solution for protection from CT scan radiation exposure.
+AmiGuard CT™ is the first investigtional pharmaceutical solution being developed for protection from CT scan radiation exposure.

-In this patented application, patients take a low, easily-tolerated dose (25-100 mg/m2) of FDA-approved amifostine once before and once after a CT scan.
+In planned clinical trials, patients would receive low, doses (25-100 mg/m2) of AmiGuard CT™ once before and once after a CT scan.

-AmiGuard CT™ protects human cells and tissues from chromosomal damage and instability caused by CT scan radiation, which is a precursor to carcinogenesis, and enhances the fidelity of repair of those cells.
+AmiGuard CT™ (amifostine) is being investigated to protect human cells and tissues from chromosomal damage and instability caused by CT scan radiation, which is a precursor to carcinogenesis, and enhances the fidelity of repair of those cells.